 Upon receipt of a report of Prohibited Conduct, the College may impose reasonable and appropriate supportive measures designed to restore or preserve a complainant's equal access to College programs or activities without fee or charge, and without treating the respondent as responsible unless and until the completion of a Formal Resolution that determines the respondent to be responsible for a policy violation.
 Supportive measures are designed to restore or preserve equal access to the College's education programs and activities without unreasonably burdening the other party.
-They include measures designed to protect the safety of all parties or the College's educational environment, and include measures to deter sexual harassment.
+They include measures designed to protect the safety of all parties or the College's educational environment, and include measures to deter Prohibited Conduct.

 Supportive measures are available to both the complainant and respondent regardless of whether the complainant chooses to file a formal complaint.
-The Title IX Coordinator will maintain the privacy of any supportive measures provided to the extent possible and will promptly address any reported violation/s of the supportive measures.
+The Title IX Coordinator will maintain the privacy of requested/implemented supportive measures.
+This means information related to the supportive measures will only be shared with those College employees who "need to know" in order to assist in the issuance of supportive measures.
+The College will promptly address any reported violation/s of the supportive measures.